Harrisong5/Final-Project/README.md

 The initial validation pulled up a few errors across all my html files.
 Below is a summary of the reoccuring ones.
 | Error   | Notes |
 | -------- | ------- |
-'Bad value' referencing curly braces {} |Django's syntax for its html templates, these are not used in this way for pure HTML, so these could be ignored
+'Bad value' referencing curly braces {} |Django's syntax for its html templates, these are not used in this way for pure HTML, but were necessary for function and design, so these could be ignored
 Button elements descendents of a elements|Present in my forms, this did not effect functionality H5 elements descendents of button elements|Present in my forms, this also did not effect functionality but was needed for stylings to work
 Doctype not seen before start tag|Due to templating this only needed to be present on my base.html